zachharkey/grunt-nautilus/README.md

-## Philosophy

-After working on so many projects as a UI Developer, both personally and at agencies, a lot of things have become apparent.
-First off, as developers we are always growing and changing.
-Secondly, we reiterate on the same patterns constantly.
-Not without revision to said patterns, but nonetheless we are always reusing them.
-At a certain point, when we think we have someting pretty good we find ourselves referencing the last project to start the next project.
-Some copy/paste maybe?
-I think so.
-Well, grunt-nautilus aims to resolve that issue as a tool that does this for you and can grow with you.
-It's not for everyone.
-Who is it for?
-I have some ideas:

-- Developers that enjoy clean, modular Javascript
-- Developers that need a tool to make their Javascript cleaner and more modular
-- Developers that like to use [compass][] to author their css
-- Developers that build websites, webapps and the like
-- And a bonus for developers that like using [ender][]

 ## Installation

 If you haven't already, initialize a new Gruntfile using the [grunt-init-gruntnautilus][] template.
 This will create a Gruntfile and a package.json file.
 To install grunt-nautilus and its peer packages and initialize grunt-nautilus run the following: